 For the cream cheese sauce

 - 4 nos green chilies

-- 2 tbsp chopped coriander and mint leaves
+- 2 tablespoon chopped coriander and mint leaves

 - Wash the peppers and cut them into thin slices.
 Chop the onion and tomatoes fine.

-- Heat a wide pan, add a tbsp of oil, once hot, add 1/2 tsp cumin.
+- Heat a wide pan, add a tablespoon of oil, once hot, add ½ teaspoon cumin.
 Once the cumin crackles, add chopped onion and green chili and saute until onions turn translucent.